maehrlich1/microhabSel_LC-WGS/README.md

 * Indel realignment - Will use BAQ option in ANGSD during variant calling (-baq 2 option, higher sensitivity)
 * Mapping Quality Filter - Will use filter in ANGSD at variant calling step.
 Use cutoff depending on distribution of MQs (cutoff of 20 or 25 is reasonable)

-### Variant Calling
+### Raw Variant Calling

 Variant calling was performed using `ANGSD`.
+See markdown file for details.

+### Variant Filtering

 Depth filter settings were informed using the global distribution of sequencing depth.
 Minimum number of individuals per site was informed using the completeness distribution (No. of individuals with at least 1 read).
+SNPs were further filtered according to multiple bias estimators (Strand Bias, Base- and Mapping Quality Bias and Position Bias).
+LD statistics were generated and the SNP set was LD pruned to minimize autocorrelation.